androminor/Recyclerview-with-JsonArray-MVVM/README.md

 B) Scroll to top feature has been provided on the action bar.

-C) Both unit(Coroutines) and UI Espresso tests cases(Data enter and error state) included.
+C) Both Unit(Coroutines) and UI Espresso tests cases(Data enter and error state) included.

-D) Network connection check has been provided.
+D) Network connection check has been provided through a alert dialog.

-E) A Progress bar is given with delay
+E) A Progress bar is given with a delay.

-F) Dynamic recycler view list is maintained according to the data
+F) Dynamic recycler view is maintained according to the data.

 Below are the snapshot of app with explanations: